Dynamic-maturational model of attachment and adaptation: School-age Assessment of Attachment (SAA)

 The SAA involves an audio recorded interview which is transcribed and analyzed with discourse analysis techniques, for children aged 6–13 years.
 In the assessment, a child is given story cards which represent increasing levels of danger, and they are asked to make up a story that describes what is depicted on the card, and then, if they had any similar experience in their life, asked a series of exploratory questions.
-It assesses the child's generalized attachment pattern, self-protective strategies, pattern of information processing, and possible unresolved trauma and loss.
+It assesses the child's generalized attachment pattern, self-protective strategies, pattern of information processing, level and type of risk, and possible unresolved trauma and loss.
 It was initially developed in 1997 by Crittenden, has been tested in eight research studies, and is considered to provide discriminate validity.
 The SAA was the subject of a special section of Clinical Child Psychology and Psychiatry in July 2017.

 Adult Attachment Interview (AAI)

 The AAI is considered one of the most comprehensive attachment assessments, and is well validated.
-It was initially created by Nancy George and Carol Kaplan in, and later developed with Mary Main in 1985.
+It was initially created by Carol George and Nancy Kaplan in, and later developed with Mary Main in 1985.
 Crittenden and Landini slightly modified it with DMM theory in 2011.
 It assesses self-protective attachment strategies, patterns of information processing, a possible unresolved trauma and loss which distort behavior and information processing, an over-riding condition which causes information distortion such as depression and triangulation in childhood, memory system usage, and reflective function.
 The assessment involves asking a person a series of structured questions, transcribing the audio recording, and applying a complex set of discourse analysis techniques.
 The interview takes 60–90 minutes, and it can take hours or days to analyze.
 Learning to code reliably generally takes several years.

 The coding manual for the DMM-AAI is Assessing Adult Attachment: A Dynamic-Maturational Approach to Discourse Analysis (2011) and is publicly available.